-- Student illness (Note: all student illness absences must be verified by an appropriately licensed medical professional to be deemed excused, regardless of the length of absence); - Student's observance of a religious holiday; - Death in the student's family or other emergency beyond the control of the student's family; - Mandated court appearances (additional documentation required); - The lack of transportation that is normally provided by a district other than the one the student attends (no parental documentation is required for this reason); or - Extraordinary educational opportunities pre-approved by district administrators and in accordance with Connecticut State Department of Education guidance; - Parents on active duty: A student whose parent or legal guardian is an active duty member of the uniformed services and has been called to duty for, is on leave from, or has immediately returned from deployment to a combat zone or combat support posting, shall be granted ten days of excused absences in any school year and, at the discretion of CTECS school administration, additional excused absences to visit the student's parent or legal guardian relative to such leave or deployment of the parent or legal guardian.
+- Student illness (Note: all student illness absences must be verified by an appropriately licensed medical professional to be deemed excused, regardless of the length of absence); - Student mental health wellness day (only two days per year, may not be taken consecutively) - Student's observance of a religious holiday; - Death in the student's family or other emergency beyond the control of the student's family; - Mandated court appearances (additional documentation required); - The lack of transportation that is normally provided by a district other than the one the student attends (no parental documentation is required for this reason); or - Extraordinary educational opportunities pre-approved by district administrators and in accordance with Connecticut State Department of Education guidance; - Parents on active duty: A student whose parent or legal guardian is an active duty member of the uniformed services and has been called to duty for, is on leave from, or has immediately returned from deployment to a combat zone or combat support posting, shall be granted ten days of excused absences in any school year and, at the discretion of CTECS school administration, additional excused absences to visit the student's parent or legal guardian relative to such leave or deployment of the parent or legal guardian.
 In the case of excused absences pursuant to this subsection, the student and parent or legal guardian shall be responsible for obtaining assignments from the student's teacher prior to any period of excused absence, and for ensuring that such assignments are completed by the student prior to his or her return to school from such period of excused absence.